 Course fees for 2016

-- USD 75: for lunch and snacks – this is an added cost to the tuition.
+- USD 90: for lunch, tea and snacks – this is an added cost to the tuition.

 o Fees do not cover return travel expenses between the participants’ working stations and Nairobi; or the medical care of pre-existing medical conditions.